-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays • Radiation (radium and isotope) therapy including technician materials and supplies • Surgical supplies, such as dressings • Splints, casts and other devices used to reduce fractures and dislocations • Laboratory tests • Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies \$0 copayment for each Medicare-covered lab service Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used • Other outpatient diagnostic tests • Other outpatient diagnostic tests Prior authorization may be required and is the responsibility of your provider. \$10 copayment for each Medicare-covered simple x-ray and lab service 20% coinsurance for Medicare- covered medical supplies \$50 copayment for Medicare- covered blood service \$0 up to \$150 copayment for each Medicare-covered diagnostic radiology services, such as CT scan and MRI (\$0 for diagnostic mammogram and diagnostic ultrasounds). \$0 up to \$275 copayment for Medicare-covered diagnostic radiology tests and procedures other than MRI and CT scans. (\$0 copay for diagnostic EKG and diagnostic colorectal screenings).
-20% coinsurance for Medicare- covered therapeutic radiology.
+All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests \$5 copayment for each Medicare-covered simple x-ray 20% coinsurance for Medicare-covered medical supplies \$50 copayment for Medicare-covered blood service \$0 up to \$150 copayment for each Medicare-covered diagnostic radiology services, such as CT scan Prior authorization may be required and is the responsibility of your provider. and MRI (\$0 for diagnostic mammogram and diagnostic ultrasounds). \$0 up to \$100 copayment for Medicare-covered diagnostic radiology tests and procedures other than MRI and CT scans. (\$0 copay for diagnostic EKG and diagnostic colorectal screenings).
+20% coinsurance for Medicare-covered therapeutic radiology.